secretstartups/handbook/content/handbook/support/readiness/operations/docs/zendesk/zendesk-explore/dashboards.md

 ### Prebuilt Dashboards

 These Dashboards comes in Zendesk Explore by default and contain information 1 or more Tabs.
 This information in different tabs include reports for tickets, efficiency, assignee activity, agent updates, unsolved tickets, backlog, satisfaction, SLA and group SLAs.
-If you have followed instructions to [setup your account](~/content/handbook/support/readiness/operations/docs/zendesk/zendesk-explore/setting_up.md), you can view this prebuilt dashboard by
+If you have followed instructions to [setup your account](~/content/handbook/support/readiness/operations/docs/zendesk/zendesk-explore/setting_up.md), you can view this prebuilt dashboard by:
 1. Click the Dashboard icon in the left sidebar.
 2. From the list of dashboards, select the [Zendesk Support dashboard](https://gitlab.zendesk.com/explore/dashboard/precanned/00ED29FD6878842D011808EA714C5F470227102AAEF5CC3C1C706E448CF61B73).
 You won't need to clone this dashboard as it comes by default.